awbla/awbla-student-workflow/content/1-scanning.md

 ...**CE_B1_F2-430-078.tif**

-When you are preparing to scan, generate the prefix you will put into the scan box ("CE_B1_F2-12345-") Then you can use the default numbering created by the scanning software to automatically create sequentially numbered scans for each page of the item as follows:
+When you are preparing to scan, generate the prefix you will put into the scan box ("CE_B1_F2-12345-") Then you can use the default numbering created by the scanning software to automatically create sequentially numbered scans for each page of the item, these numbers are called the *start number*.
+For example:

 **CE_B1_F2-12345-001.tif**